Richardaeld/MonaMemorabilia/README.md

 ![Monachese Photography](assets/images/logo.png "Monachese Photography")

 # Monachese Photography

-This site allows a photographer's company to show off their brand of photograph, ability to digitally improve photos, and provide customers with a desireable end product.
-The implied clientele is parents and grandparents, however this site also applies to a smaller market of young adults seeking business portraits and those seeking to digitally improve previously taken photo's.
+The purpose of this site is to showcase an independent photographer's gallery, demonstrate their ability to digitally enhance photos, to advertise photo session/editing packages, and services to meet client photography needs.
+A majority of images showcased cater to the needs of parents and grandparents, however this sit also has appeal to a smaller market of young adults seeking business portraits and clients who wish to digitally enhance photographs.

 # UX Choices
 ### Home

-+ Shows off four eye drawing images in bootstrap carousel
++ Shows off four eye catching photos in bootstrap carousel
 + Gives a brief description of general services offered in four boxes that make use of negative space

 ### Main Nav

-+ Clean, responsive bootstrap nav bar
++ Includes a clean, responsive bootstrap nav bar
-+ Clear display of company logo in top left corner
++ Provides a clear display of the company logo in top left corner

 ### Main Footer

-+ Images used with minimal text to show user that text is a clickable link
++ Uses Fontawesome icons paired with text to display a contemporary link design
-+ Added social links that would most likely be used by a photo image company
++ Added social links that would most likely be used by an independent photographer

 ### About Us

-+ Hero image showing the difference with and without color grading
++ The Hero image used is a half edited and half unedited photo that shows the difference of an idependent photographers brand of digital enhancement
-+ A text section emphasizing the above and beyond work offered by the company
++ Features a no-frills text section emphasizing the above and beyond work offered by the company

 ### Gallery

-+ Use of negative space to draw the eye to four sub-gallery links
++ Utilizes negative space to draw the eye to four sub-gallery image links
-+ Scale feature when hovering over images to help confer it's a link

-### Sub Gallery (all pages)
++ Images on the page include a "hover" and "scale" feature to provide the appearence of conventional links

+### Sub-Galleries (all pages that are linked from within gallery)
-+ Back button to main gallery and a two way in page nav for user convience
++ Includes a back button to main gallery and a two way in page nav for user convience
-+ All images have an added border and shadow to give a 3 dimensional effect to help draw the eye
++ All images have an added "border" and "box-shadow" to give a three-dimensional effect

 ### Contact us

-+ Simple submission form that prevents users from accidently submitting without filling in contact information
++ Contains a simple submission form that prevents users from accidental submittion without completing contact information
-+ Fitted with plenty of space for users to submit a well thought out idea, multiple questions or both
++ The final box (Describe Your Session needs...) includes plenty of space for users to submit a substantial and well-thought out response

 ### Brand Identity

-+ Header font-familys match the Style of the logo font-family
++ The Headers font-familiess match the Style of the logo
-+ Main page uses logo's monochromatic coloration
++ The main page color scheme uses the monochromatic coloration of the logo
-+ Strong theme's of family and artistic photography
++ The pictures used maintain themes of family, digital enhancement, and photographers artistic brand

-# Potiental Client Examples
+## Potiental Client Examples
 + A: Is looking for a "candid" photo
-    + Sees the home page carousel and describes a business portrait in the "Describe your session needs" on Contact Us page
+    + Client sees the home page carousel and describes a business portrait in the "Describe your session needs..." on Contact Us page

 + B: Wants a frameable photo of child to give to grandparents
-    + Finds an artistic color graded photo in Children Gallery page
+    + Client sees the home page text describing photo enhancement, looks at the Gallery, and finds the photo enhancement sub-gallery where they see artistic photos and decide they want to hire this photographer for his artistic brand

-+ C: Has an idea for a photo session that is non standard
++ C: Has an idea for a photo session that doesnt fit into any standard photo session
-    + Home page has a section about custom projects w/ button to submit custom ideas
+    + Home page has a section about custom projects with button to submit custom ideas and decides to reach out to photographer with an e-mail link found in the footer

-+ D: Is looking for previously taken photos to be digitally edited
++ D: Is looking for previously taken photos to be fixed from a previous photo editors poor work
-    + Sees the half edited photo on About us page and decides that submitting a custom reediting project in that style is what they desire
+    + Client sees an artistic photo on the home page carousel they appreciate, decides to learn more about what the independent photographer and looks at the About Us section, after seeing the half edited and half original photograph they decide to use the session inquiry from found on the footer to submit a custom project

-# Live Protype Demo and Wire Frame
+## Live Protype Demo and Wire Frame

-+ An active demo can be found [here](https://richardaeld.github.io/MonaMemorabilia/ "Web Page") at github.
++ An active prototype can be found [here](https://richardaeld.github.io/MonaMemorabilia/ "Web Page") at github.
 + The wire frame png's can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/wireframe "Wire Frame") also embedded at github.

 # Testing
-## Web Programs used
-+ pingdom results can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/pingdom)
-+ browserstack results can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/browserstack)
-+ W3C Validator was used to help identify errors in HTML and CSS

 ## Previous and Current Bugs
-+ Numerous graphical misalignments were experienced during the construction of this project.
-These were primarily generated by bootstrap creating padding and margins with the use of rows and container-fluid commands.
-Thus they were easily taken care of with appropiate padding/margin removal and use of "!important".
++ During the programming of this webpage, there were numerous graphical misalignments.
+These were primarily generated by Bootstrap creating padding and margins with as a result of using rows and container-fluid commands.
+    These were easily taken care of with appropiate padding/margin removal and the use of "!important".

-+ Various pages were not filling the entire page on specific interface devices (using inspect in chrome).
-The fix used was giving the body a fall back color of the footer.
-Thus it appears the footer just keeps extending to fill the page.
++ Various pages were not filling the entire screen on specific interface devices when using the inspect function in chrome.
+By giving the body the default color of the footer it gives the illusion that the footer background color extending to the bottom of the screen.

-+ The file "Core.python3.2641.1592707923" will crash gitpod when attempting to delete it.
++ The file "Core.python3.2641.1592707923" will crash GitPod when attempting to delete it.

-+ When sub gallerys viewed at i5 resolution on landscape the nav bar and bottom cut off borders of images.
++ When viewing all sub-galleries at an i5 resolution in landscape (568px x 320px) while using the chrome inspect function, the top and bottom borders of photos cannot be seen due to the size of the nav bar and the physical limitation of pixals on the screen.

-## Not supported
+## Not supported determined by BrowserStack and version of Bootstrap
 + internet explorer 9 and older
 + opera 12.15 and older
 + firefox 3.6 and older
 + safari 8.0 and older

-### transition effect supported (video ref header adding a profile video 1 time before 6min)
+## Web Browsers that support transition effects used
 + Chrome 26.0 and newer
 + Internet explorer 10 and newer
 + Firefox 16 and newer
 + Safari 6.1 and newer
 + Opera 12.1 and newer

-# Scalability
+## Scalability
-+ Photo slider to change photo from before digital editing to after (Would be neat but outside of scope of project)
++ Adding a user operable slide bar to change images from edited to original could offer better repenstation of the digital enhancment section and About Us hero image (Would be neat but outside of scope of project)
-+ Use of a modal in sub-gallery pages to pop up a picture rather than relying on a clunky in page nav
++ The use of a modal in sub-gallery pages would allow for pictuers to pop up instead of relying on a clunky in-page nav
-+ Changing of px to rem would help with code length and add better responsiveness to page on smaller devices
++ Changing px to rem in css would help reduce code length in css and add better responsiveness to all pages on smaller devices

+## Web Programs used
++ pingdom results can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/pingdom)
++ browserstack results can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/browserstack)
++ W3C Validator was used to help identify errors in HTML and CSS

 # Technologies
 ## Languages
 + HTML
 + CSS